-Your objectives could include brand awareness, conversions, customer support and experience, engagements, email signup.
-The list goes on, and your ROI will depend on that end goal.
+Your objectives could include brand awareness, conversions, customer support and experience, engagements, email signups.
+The list goes on and your ROI will depend on that specific end goal.

 You might be wondering, why should I measure the ROI of my social activity?